SulyunLee/sulyunlee.github.io/_posts/2021-06-29-blog-post-statsmodel_linreg.md

 In `statsmodel` package in Python, there are various built-in functions for statistical analysis.
 Linear regression is a statistical model that finds the linear relationships between feature variables and a target variable.
 Since linear regression models provide the coefficients of each feature variable that indicates the magnitude of impacting the target variable, given other variables.
 Therefore, it enables the explanations of which feature variables are associated with the target variable.
 While `sklearn` package in Python also provides the linear regression built-in function, it is not suitable for statistical analysis, since the confidence intervals and p-values of feature coefficients are not easy to obtain.

 I implemented a script that fits a linear regression model using `statsmodel` package.
-Before feeding the feature variables into a linear regression model, three things need to be done: 1) Variance inflation factor analysis, 2) standardization, and 3) log-transformation
+Before feeding the feature variables into a linear regression model, three things need to be done: 1) Variance inflation factor analysis, 2) standardization, and 3) log-transformation.
 The following packages are needed:
 ```python
 import numpy as np